The Diversity of Intelligence

 (P) ❏ Learn by imitating a skilled performance.

-(P) ❏ Learn by practising repeatedly, especially coached practise.
+(P) ❏ Learn by practicing repeatedly, especially coached practice.

 (R) ❏ Learn by mentally rehearsing.

 (P) ❏ Learn by taking action in the field, by doing it.

 (S) ❏ Learn by working cooperatively with others as a team.

 (S) ❏ Learn by teaching someone else.

 (P) ❏ Learn by preparing a public presentation.

 (S) ❏ Learn by working or studying with a mentor.

 (P) ❏ Learn by dramatization, by acting it out.